Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: Discussion and summary

 \acknowledgments

-We gratefully thank the FBK company in Trento, Italy, for providing SiPMs samples; we especially thank Dr. Alberto Gola, Dr. Alberto Mazzi, and Dr. Elena Moretti for helpful discussions and handling logistical work.
-Particularly, we thank Dr. Elena Moretti for reading our manuscript and addressing insightful comments.
-In addition, we thank Dr. Wei Hu and Miss.
-Tangtang Qu at the TOFTech company in Wuxi, Jiangsu, China, for cooperation on electrics development and valuable discussions.
-We thank Dr. Xiangliang Liu and her team at NIM in China for calibrating two of our photodiodes at 6 K on their facilities for free.
-We also appreciate Prof. Xiaoguang Wu and Dr. Jinglong Wang at CIAE for their kindness of sharing their DAQ system.
+We thank the FBK company in Trento, Italy, for sending us the SiPMs.
+In particular, we thank Dr. Alberto Gola, Dr. Alberto Mazzi, and Dr. Elena Moretti for SiPMs' delivery and other fruitful discussions.
+We especially thank Dr. Elena Moretti for reading the first version of our manuscript and addressing insightful comments.
+Dr. Xiangliang Liu and her team at NIM in China have kindly calibrated two photodiodes for us at 6 K on their facilities for free, which we greatly appreciate.
+In addition, we thank Dr. Wei Hu and Ms. Tangtang Qu at the TOFTEK company for their cooperation in developing readout electrics.
+We also appreciate Prof. Xiaoguang Wu, Prof. Baozhen Zhao, and Dr. Jinglong Wang at CIAE for their kindness in sharing their devices with us.
 Junhui Liao would also thank the support of the ``Yuanzhang'' funding of CIAE to launch the ALETHEIA program.
-This work has also been supported by NSFC (National Natural Science Foundation of China) under the contract of 12ED232612001001.
+This work has also been supported by NSFC (National Natural Science Foundation of China) under the contract of 12ED232612001001 and the ``Continuous-Support Basic Scientific Research Project'' in China.